danielmkarlsson/mapping-the-valleys-of-the-uncanny/uncanny.md

 out of the samples to mimic what happens "naturally" when a key is struck on a Celesta.
 An infinite amount of the subtlest variation explodes out of that action each time.

-Homework:
-• Find Masters (plural) and a Doctor thesis to write about.
-• Choose a piece that is finished and either talk about it or write a text about the work or write from a new angle if a text alreday exists.